YangPuckUIT/OOP-Java/README.md

 ## Note

-This repository was created for learning and academic practice purposes.
+This repository was created for learning and practice

-The source code and materials are shared as a reference for studying Object-Oriented Programming.
-Please understand the concepts instead of copying the solutions directly.
+The code and materials are shared as a reference for OOP study